JAForbes/blog/posts/selfCurrying.md

 distance() //=> function distance(){ ... }
 ```

-The distance function could be written equivalently as:
+The a more traditional currying approach could be written equivalently as:

 ```js
 distance = _.curry(function distance(a, b){